Ecological civilization: History

 In 1984, former Soviet Union environment experts proposed the term "Ecological Civilization" in an article entitled "Ways of Training Individual Ecological Civilization under Mature Socialist Conditions", which was published in the Scientific Communism, Moscow, vol. 2.

 Three years later, the concept of ecological civilization (Chinese: 生态文明; pinyin: shēngtài wénmíng) was picked up in China, and was first used by Qianji Ye (1909–2017), an agricultural economist, in 1987.
 Professor Ye defined ecological civilization by drawing from the ecological sciences and environmental philosophy.
+The Chinese approach of ecological civilization is influenced by the legacy of China's "complete utilization" principle.
+Complete utilization was a waste-recycling and production efficiency principle that had developed in the 1950s as a response to material scarcity in the early PRC; its underlying philosophy was expressed in the slogan "turning waste into treasure and harm into benefit."

 Beginning in 1998, the CCP began to shift from a focus on pure developmentalism towards eco-developmentalism.
 Responding both to scientific evidence on the environment and increasing public pressure, the CCP began to re-formulate its ideology to recognize that the developmentalist approach during reform and opening up was not sustainable.
 The CCP began to use the terminology of environmental culture (huanjing wenhua) and ecological civilization.

 The term is found more extensively in Chinese discussions beginning in 2007.
 In 2012, the Chinese Communist Party (CCP) included the goal of achieving an ecological civilization in its constitution, and it also featured in its five-year plan.
 The 18th National Congress of the Chinese Communist Party in 2012 made ecological civilization one of the country's five national development goals.
 It emphasized a rural development approach of "Ecology, Productivity, Livability".
 Ecological civilization gained further prominence in China after it was incorporated into Xi Jinping's approach to the Chinese Dream.
 In the Chinese context, the term generally presupposes the framework of a "constructive postmodernism", as opposed to an extension of modernist practices or a "deconstructive postmodernism", which stems from the deconstruction of Jacques Derrida.

 Since 2015, the Chinese discussion of ecological civilization is increasingly associated with an "organic" form of Marxism.
 "Organic Marxism" was first used by Philip Clayton and Justin Heinzekehr in their 2014 book, Organic Marxism: An Alternative to Capitalism and Ecological Catastrophe.
 The book, which was translated into Chinese and published by the People's Press in 2015, describes ecological civilization as an orienting goal for the global ecological movement.